-\textbf{Task 4.} In this task, participants estimated the approximate percentage of different cars and birds based on car color (yellow, red, white or silver, or other) or background of birds (e.g., sky), respectively.
-To evaluate user responses, we counted the number of car and bird images that correspond with the aforementioned criteria and calculated the Kullback-Leibler (KL) divergence score to quantify how much the probability distributions reported by our participants differ from our own.
+\textbf{Task 4.} In this task, the participants estimated the approximate percentage of different cars and birds based on car color (yellow, red, white or silver, or other) or background of birds (e.g., sky), respectively.
+To evaluate their responses, we counted the number of car and bird images that correspond with the aforementioned criteria and calculated the Kullback-Leibler (KL) divergence score to quantify how much the probability distributions reported by our participants differ from the actual distributions.
 A score of 0 means the two distributions are the same.
-In Fig.~\ref{fig:histogram} are two histograms to show the distribution of the KL divergence scores for \baseline{} and \name{}.
-From the distribution of the histograms, we see that \name{} has more counts in between 0.0 and 0.1 than \baseline{}.
-This indicates that more participants were closer to the actual distribution when using \name{} than the \baseline{}.
-This is also supported by the medians of the KL divergence scores where the median is $0.17$ for the \baseline{} and $0.10$ for \name{}.
+Our results show that \name{} has more counts in between 0.0 and 0.1 than \baseline{} (i.e., 10 vs. 7).
+This indicates that more participants were closer to the actual distribution when using \name{}.
+This is also supported by the medians of the KL divergence scores where the median is $0.10$ for \name{} and $0.17$ for \baseline{}.

 \textbf{Tasks 5 \& 6.} These tasks were about finding specific images.
 All the participants of our study were successful in finding the correct images using both the \baseline{} and \name{}.